- Ages 9+

 Curious About Sheffield passes lots of pubs, bars, restaurants, shops and cafes.
 At the start of the first walk, Victoria Quays has a couple of cafes and is a pleasant place to a sit, picnic and watch the boats go by.
 The secluded Leopold Square has a number of restaurants and an area to sit.
 On the second walk there are a number of cafes, bars and restaurants around Peace Gardens and St Paul's Place.
 The Winter Gardens are worth a visit, and also have a cafe, as has The Millennium Gallery on Arundel Gate.
 Monument Grounds at the end of the walk offer fantastic views over Sheffield City Centre and beyond: a great spot for a picnic.

-Curious About Sheffield has not told us if they are fully wheelchair friendly.
+No, Curious About Sheffield is not wheelchair friendly.

-Curious About Sheffield has not told us if they are fully pushchair friendly.
+No, Curious About Sheffield have stated they are not pushchair friendly.

 Curious About Sheffield has not told us if they are dog friendly.